 In 1987, Bowfin was dry-docked in preparation for her role in the ABC Circle Films miniseries, War and Remembrance.
 She would portray three different submarines in the miniseries.

-In 1989 the Pacific Submarine Museum that was located on Pearl Harbor’s Sub Base closed down and transferred the entire collection to USS Bowfin Submarine Museum & Park.
-Today the museum houses thousands of artifacts, many from the Pacific Submarine Museum.
+In 1989 the Pacific Submarine Museum that was located on Pearl Harbor’s Submarine Base closed down and transferred the entire collection to USS Bowfin Submarine Museum & Park.